 Despite the lack of NIC membership, the disproportionate number of “unrecognized” chapters, and the number of chapters with fewer than 40 men, Kappa Sigma is no less safe than any other historically white, men’s fraternity.
 Their programming – from my own observation – is on par with that of other fraternities.
 I also appreciate that the fraternity refrains from signing lucrative “mandate” contracts with vendors.
 Kappa Sigma expects people to sell directly to students to get student dollars.

 A Community In Public.
 Better Than Everyone Else In Private.

 Every fraternity touts itself and its members as the best and the leaders of the world of fraternity life.
 Behind the scenes they follow the direction of FSL thought leaders and the bureaucracy of their respective umbrella associations.
 Their internal messaging telling their members that they are leading the fraternity world is more often than not a farce.

 There is no smoke and mirrors situation in Kappa Sigma.
 They take the term “freedom of association” seriously enough to be different.
 Compare that to the cherished fraternities of the NIC, which more often than not just regurgitate its talking points.
 [Examples Below]

-I don’t endorse membership in Kappa Sigma or dislike Sigma Phi Epsilon, Beta Theta Pi or any other fraternity.
+I love no fraternity more than my own, and this post should not be considered an endorsement of one fraternity over the others.
 My limited time as a SigEp adviser was great and I know and respect many of their staff and volunteers!
-I love no fraternity more than my own.
-But, I am inspired by Kappa Sigma’s willingness to be different.
+But, I am inspired by Kappa Sigma leadership’s willingness to be different.
 Their leaders are beholden first to their student members, and that’s how fraternity should be.